Caecobarbus

 Despite its common name, "African blind barb", other blind cave cyprinids are indigenous to Africa, notably the Somalian Barbopsis devecchi and Phreatichthys andruzzii.

 Range

 The Congo blind barb is found only in the Thysville Cave system, a part of the lower Congo River basin (notably Kwilu and Inkisi tributaries) in the Democratic Republic of the Congo.
-The area where found covers about 120 km2, and is located at an altitude around 700-850 m above sea level.
+The area where it is found covers about 120 km2, and is located at an altitude around 700-850 m above sea level.
 It was initially known from seven caves in the Thysville system and an additional seven were discovered in the 2000s (decade).
 The caves where found have high levels of calcium bicarbonate in the water and high variations in flood levels, meaning that animals such as terrestrial cave insects are absent.